-59% of the marketers still use email marketing as the most effective revenue generation channel.
+59% of marketers still use email marketing as the most effective revenue generation channel.

 Surprised?
 As a fact, Email marketing still has the maximum ROI (38-to-1 on every dollar invested) and is also the people’s preferred method of communication (72% says they want companies to communicate through email) amongst all other digital marketing methods, Litmus State of Email Report.

 However, this is easier said than done!
 With 225 billion emails sent every day, rising to the recipient’s top of the reading list becomes a major challenge in email marketing, even as it continues to grow.